astronomer/docs/software/integrate-auth-system.md

 Integrating an external identity provider (IdP) greatly increases the security of your platform.
 When you integrate your IdP into Astronomer Software:

-- Users will no longer have to repeatedly login and remember credentials for their account.
+- Users no longer need to repeatedly login and remember credentials for their account.
-- You will have complete ownership over credential configuration and management on Astro.
+- You have complete ownership over credential configuration and management on Astro.
 - You can enforce multi-factor authentication (MFA) for users.

 In addition to the default methods, Astronomer provides the option to integrate any IdP that follows the [Open Id Connect (OIDC)](https://openid.net/connect/) protocol.
 This includes (but is not limited to):